PatternPal/PatternPal/docs/dev/recognizers/design/recognizer.md

 ### Checks

-A recognizer is build from multiple checks which are also build from other checks, each check searches through the @PatternPal.SyntaxTree.SyntaxGraph to look for specific nodes or relations between nodes.
+A recognizer is built from multiple checks which are also built from other checks, each check searches through the @PatternPal.SyntaxTree.SyntaxGraph to look for specific nodes or relations between nodes.
 More information about the individual checks can be found [here](checks.md).